 Surfactants like PEG-100 Stearate are highly surface-active.
 They migrate to the outside of the ESI droplet and monopolize available protons.
 The peptide never gets charged.
 You see nothing.
 Carbomer, the thickener, increases droplet viscosity, slowing solvent evaporation and droplet fission, so the analyte gets trapped in large non-volatile clusters that never reach the detector.
 Hyaluronic acid is a large molecule that physically clogs column particles if you inject crude matrix.
 I removed it by precipitation with salt and organic solvent before injection.
 Dimethicone and cyclic silicones can physically coat the peptide and prevent the transition from liquid to gas phase, and they contaminate the ion source over time.

-A method that doesn’t account for each of these specifically isn’t a method.
-It’s a guess dressed up as a protocol.
+A method that doesn’t account for each of these specifically is a guess dressed up as a protocol.

 Why HILIC, and why the Shodex column